-For newbies, the FXT brand probably does not say too much, but I think if you are in the “business” for long time you probably already have at least one FXT product.
-Personally, I own one of their VTX, but they are also manufacturing many other drone accessories (like cameras, receivers, goggles and monitors).
+For newbies, the FXT brand probably does not say too much, but I think if you are in the “business” for a long time you probably already have at least one FXT product.
+Personally, I own one of their VTX, but they are also manufacturing many other drone accessories (like cameras, receivers, goggles, and monitors).

-FXT DVR review, ratings and samples
+FXT DVR review, ratings, and samples

 Disclosure: I received this HD FPV recorder as part of a product review collaboration with FXT Technology.
 Although the product was offered for free, all the opinions in this review remain my own.